Sinhaza/CarMaintenanceRegistry/README.md

-4~6 hours test I had to make for a test
+4~6 hours test I had to make for a interview